tendermint/atom_one/README.md

 thereby allowing validators to also partake in ICS2 hosting of Consumer Chains, the PHOTON token is the only token allowed for ICS2 hosting.

-10% of the transaction fees earned from ICS2 hosting shall be paid to the ATOM holders staked toward the Cosmos Hub (the "ICS2 Tax").
+2% of the transaction fees earned from ICS2 hosting shall be paid to the ATOM holders staked toward the Cosmos Hub (the "ICS2 Tax").
 The ICS2 Tax parameter may be adjusted by a two thirds supermajority of Cosmos Hub governance, with the constraint that it may not increase by more than 1% per year.
-For clarity, if the ICS2 Tax is 10% today, it may not be higher than 11% within a year.
+For clarity, if the ICS2 Tax is 2% today, it may not be higher than 3% within a year.

-The ICS2 system must ensure a reasonable Nakamoto coefficient for each zone.
+The ICS2A systems must ensure a reasonable Nakamoto coefficient for each zone.
+This shall be accomplished, among other means, by selecting validators from similar tiers of bonded photons, where the largest tier is no larger than 3 times the size of the smallest tier.
+Each validator may elect to disclose their true geographic location as well as the location of all backup systems, or they may elect to remain geographically unlocated.

+Sovereign zones secured by ICS2B systems must allow its delegators' votes to be represented pro-rata according to the explicit and manual voting activity via the primary staking token of that zone; thus its participation in Cosmos Hub voting through the PHOTON token shall be represented by a distribution of choices.
+Staking token holders of the zone who abstain or do not vote must count toward the ABSTAIN option on the Cosmos Hub.

 ### Rule 10.
 Treasury DAOs